danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 short name (by typing or by some other user interaction), the client instead makes a connection to the unique name.
-This reduces the integration changes within the client, as clients already separate server-specific data based on the server name (e.g., Cookie Store API, Credential Management API, Web Bluetooth, Storage API, Push API, Notifications API, WebTransport API).
+This reduces the integration changes within the client, as clients already separate server-specific data based on the server's hostname (e.g., Cookie Store API, Credential Management API, Web Bluetooth, Storage API, Push API, Notifications API, WebTransport API).